jaynanduri/LinkedLens/README.md

 ![alt text](images/image-7.png)

+#

 #### Logging and Tracking
 - Logs are generated at each step and for all functions.
+- The logs are currently collected using the in-built Airflow logger
 - Errors are captured and logged for easy debugging and resolution.
+- Any errors during the pipeline runs result in a failed run, and appropriate notifications are sent to alert about the status.

 #### Notification
 All DAGs send an email notification updating the status.
+The email notifications are sent for both failed/successful runs of the data pipelines.
+An example of the email notification is attached below.

 ![alt text](images/image_10.png)